 Some specific majors and scholarships do require recommendations.
 To be considered for all possible Tennessee Tech scholarships, you are required to submit the name and email address of at least one recommender in order to submit your application.
 All recommendations must be completed by the recommender in ScholarWeb.
 You can log in to ScholarWeb and list the email address of any recommender that you wish to complete a recommendation for you.
 You can also see which recommendations have been completed for you within ScholarWeb.
 You will find additional guidelines in the application form for any specific letters of recommendation that need to be submitted for a specific scholarship or major.

 Log in to ScholarWeb via Eagle Online and select the blue "Recommendations" button in the Applicant Home screen.
 You will then see the requests that you have already made and whether or not they have been read or completed.
 The option to send reminder e-mails or withdraw a request and make a new request is available there as well.
 Three recommendations are the most any applicant would require for scholarship review.

 Yes, if you do not accept your Tennessee Tech scholarship within the specified time frame, it may be cancelled.
 Students usually have a couple of weeks to accept the scholarship in ScholarWeb after the awarding of the scholarship.
 Some scholarships may have other requirements and if those requirements are not met by the specified time frame, the scholarship(s) may be cancelled.

 Only those students who completed the University's scholarship application by the deadline are considered for university scholarships.
-You may complete the scholarship application in August for the following academic year.
+You may complete the scholarship application starting in August for the following academic year.

 Test scores on file in Admissions at the time of awarding are used to determine scholarship eligibility.
 This means that any new ACT/SAT scores submitted after that point will not be used for scholarship consideration.
 See the scholarship timeline for new freshmen for more information.